swimtrunks/webpage-v.2/src/lib/posts/sveltekit-website-redesign.md

 ## Svelte has entered the chat

 Earlier this year I worked on an internal project called [Textmoji](textmoji.app) that used Svelte and found the syntax and dev experience refreshing (hot reloading is great, state management, the way Svelte handles 2 way binding is actually kind of cool, Svelte stores vs useState react, no prop drilling, etc).
 While working on new features and code reviews one day I found out that its big brother, Sveltekit, had just hit its official 1.0 release so I was already primed and ready to jump in.
-But for others who weren’t drinking the koolaid that begs the question…what is Svelte kit and why would anyone use it?
+But for others who weren’t drinking the koolaid that begs the question…what is SvelteKit and why would anyone use it?

 ## Why SvelteKit?

-So there is an article that the Svelte team wrote about what SvelteKit is and what it can do (link) but to summarize why I wanted to use it, it came down to a few things:
+So like everyone else in the dev community I take everything that is posted on Fireship's YouTube as gospel, [so when he made a video about SvelteKit](https://www.youtube.com/watch?v=uEJ-Rnm2yOE) I was convinced.
+Ultimately I wanted to use it due to a few main takeaways:

 1. I wanted something that was fast.
 Svelte is a compiler so its heavy lifting is done on build and not at runtime.
 It only loads what you need.
 We are aiming for greens across the board with page insights.
 2. Something that I would be simple to start to build with and deploy.